bioboot/demo2-github/JustOneThing.md

 **Zach**: How is git able to store so many snapshots in a space efficient manner?

-**Barry**: Git and GitHub has a step learning curve
+**Barry**: Git and GitHub has a step learning curve **YJHeo**: It would be great to know how to navigate the git in RStudio.